When we ask you for personal data, we will:

 - information in correspondence that you send us

-- details of your visits to our website including, but not limited to, traffic data, location data, weblogs and other communication data, and the resources that you access
+- details of your visits to our websites including, but not limited to, traffic data, location data, weblogs and other communication data, and the resources that you access.

 We may use personal data we collect to:

-- ensure that our website content is presented in the most effective way for you
+- ensure that content from our website is presented in the most effective way for you

 - provide you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes

-- allow you to participate in interactive features of our service, when you choose to do so
+- allow you to participate in interactive features of our services, when you choose to do so

-- notify you about changes to our website or services
+- notify you about changes to our websites or services.

 We do not generally provide any personal information about users of our website to third parties or other users.
-However, we may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to:
+Personal information may be shared with partners and other third parties to provide services or if we are under a duty to disclose or share information as discussed above.